 Terminology: Common definitions of roguelike and not roguelikes

-Here I talk about different ways some people tried to define what is a roguelike, and why I decided to try my hand at it rather than using someone else´s approach: Berlin Interpretation, Temple of the roguelike´s Roguelikenes Factors, and Temple of the roguelike´s Classic Roguelike Definition, and rogue basin’s non-definition.
+Here I talk about different ways some people tried to define what is a roguelike, and why I decided to try my hand at it rather than using someone else´s approach(If you are looking for story focused on the very fist definitions of the roguelike term, Slashie did a great one).

 At the International Roguelike Development Conference 2008 some people decided to try and define what the roguelike community was all about by creating a definition of “roguelike” using the aforementioned roguelikenes factor as a base.

 To me, the core of the Berlin Interpretation is madeof 3 things:

 1 it´s disclaimer : “The purpose of the definition is for the roguelike community to better understand what the community is studying.
 It is not to place constraints on developers or games.”
 So the idea of this definition is not really to decide what a roguelike is, but to codify what the word “roguelike” was already being used as.

 2 it´s idea that ‘“Roguelike” refers to a genre, not merely “like-Rogue”>The genre is represented by its canon>The canon for Roguelikes is ADOM, Angband, Crawl, Nethack, and Rogue.
 So it gives equal wait to Rogue, ADOM, Angband, Crawl, and Nethack.

 3 The idea that what is or isn´t a roguelike is fuzzy.
 It took as it´s starting point the Roguelikenes Factors, and decided on 9 high-value, and 6 low-value factors.
 IT does not say that a given game is or not a roguelike, It merely says that a given game has x of 9 high values, and y of 6 low values.